sambunting/nuxt-docs/docs/listr2/content/en/general-usage/subtasks.md

 ## Introduction

 Any task can return a new Listr.
 But rather than calling it `new Listr` to get the full auto-completion features depending on the parent task's selected renderer, it is a better idea to call it through the `Task` itself by `task.newListr()`.

 Subtasks can be nested indefinitely as long as the terminal width is enough to support them.

-<ExampleAlert :example="{ link: 'https://github.com/cenk1cenk2/listr2/tree/master/examples/subtasks.example.ts', name: 'examples section' }"></ExampleAlert>
+Subtasks give the advantage of grouping similar tasks together, changing the behavior of listr for a certain set of tasks, or cleaning up the rendering area when certain tasks have finished.

 ```typescript
 new Listr<Ctx>(